Search K

 Pick List Display Name is only supported within the Numbering Scheme Options

 The width of the text field.
-Typically 200
+Typically 200 works for most scenarios.

 Adds maximum character input validation to the Dynamic Field.